-During my recent fatbiking trek from the U.S. to the Yukon/NWT border area of B.C. (don’t ask… yet), I had a lot of time to think.
+During my recent [failed] fatbiking trek from the U.S. to the Yukon/NWT border area of B.C. (don’t ask… yet), I had a lot of time to think.
 I also had a lot of opportunity to engage the environment and interact with land and animals in a way not available to enclosed vehicle travelers.
 The combination of situational inputs repeatedly pulled my mind toward the nexus of hunter-gatherer lifestyles, fauna, food, farms, forests, and fences.
 As my mind wandered, a truism became more and more real — hunter-gatherers are not nomads.

 At times I was seriously short of food, and shared that through the expedition twitter account.
-The frequent response was that I should simply hunt and gather along the way.
+A frequent response was that I should simply hunt and gather along the way.
 While this advice was sometimes well-meaning, and sometimes in jest, it started to frustrate me over time.
-Despite having a measure of technology that would have allowed me to hunt and fish, I was traveling based on efficient roads, not according to an abundance of edible wildlife.
+Despite having a measure of technology that would have allowed me to hunt and fish, I was traveling based on efficient routes, and not according to an abundance of edible wildlife.
 In the modern world, wildlife tends to be displaced by roads.
 Collecting data for a roadkill research project drove that point home — at times in a very visceral way.

 It wasn’t just the roads.
 Farms and fences stretched for hundreds of miles.
 Some held cows or alpacas or horses in, but they also held the other animals out.
 Ecosystems had been chopped and burned and plowed into oblivion.
 What was once an area I could have hunted and gathered had been transformed into a garden for growing, as one sign cheerfully displayed, “snack foods”.
 The energy transmitted by the sun, converted by the earth, and solidified by the plants and animals was off limits to me and the furry creatures of the world.